A version of this story previously ran in June 2017.

 Joe Blanton (No. 24 overall): We had no clue about analytics.
 But after you're in the organization, you realize they put a lot of stock in developing their players.

-Swisher (No. 17 overall): For all of us, it was a little different.
+Swisher (No. 16 overall): For all of us, it was a little different.
 Instead of going to the game and signing autographs, we were signing books.
-Dude, none of us really read a lot!
-But it was like, "We're all in this book, so we should really read this thing, guys."
+Dude, none of us really read a lot, but it was like, "We're all in this book, so we should really read this thing, guys."

 The book contained "The Jeremy Brown Blue Plate Special," the Draft recap in which Brown unwittingly served as the focal point of the "stats vs. scouts" debate.
-Against the wishes of some of their own scouts, the A's took Brown, a 5-foot-10, 260-pound catcher from the University of Alabama, with the 35th overall pick and signed him to a $350,000 bonus that was nearly $1 million below the value of that pick.
+Against the wishes of some of their own scouts, the A's took Brown, a 5-foot-10, 260-pound catcher from the University of Alabama, with the 35th overall pick and signed him to a $350,000 bonus that was nearly $1 million below that pick's slot value.
+Brown was also the player featured on video in "Moneyball" that led to Brad Pitt's famous line, "How can you not be romantic about baseball?"

 Swisher: If you can put the barrel to the ball and get on base, you're an Oakland A's guy.
 No matter what you look like.
-And with that guy, you're talking about the first guy who had 300 hits and 200 walks in the SEC.
-When I went to High-A Vasalia, I said, "This guy's going to be in the big leagues in like a month."
+And with that guy [Brown], you're talking about the first guy who had 300 hits and 200 walks in the SEC.
+When I went to Class A Advanced Visalia, I said, "This guy's going to be in the big leagues in like a month."
 And he eventually got his chance [five games in 2006].
 You can't take that away from him.

 John Baker (A's fourth-round pick in '02): That guy was a good hitter, he was a good player and a teammate that everybody loved.
 There was a whole lot more to him leaving baseball.